isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Pre FEM Preparations.md

 <h1>Preparing for FEM</h1>
 <p>The success of FEM hinges on <strong>thoughtful preparation </strong>before
-the meeting itself takes place.&nbsp; This involves preparing the meeting’s participants and ensuring that the room is properly set-up and ready with relevant resources for an effective FEM.</p>
+the meeting itself takes place.&nbsp; This involves preparing the meeting’s participants, materials, and ensuring that the room is properly set-up and ready with relevant resources for an effective FEM.</p>
 <h3><strong>a) Preparing the Participants</strong></h3>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>Determine who attends the Meeting</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Besides the student, everyone important to the student should be present
+<p>Besides the student, everyone important to the student should be invited
-at this meeting.
+to the meeting.
 This may include the student’s family members, caregivers, significant adult figures, teachers or relevant professionals in the student’s life such as speech therapists, occupational therapists or job coaches.</p>
 <p></p>
 <p>Once the participants have been identified, book their time for the meeting
-and send them <strong>the Preparation Booklets</strong> about 6 weeks before FEM.</p>
+and send them <strong>the Preparation Booklets</strong> about 6 weeks before FEM for completion.</p>
 </div>
 </details>
 <details class="isomer-details">